Tokesh/GoLang/README.md

 <br>
 The idea is to organize a full-fledged platform for an online store
 <br>
-The entire business logic of the store was thought out.
-Like from view of list of product until of order a products
+The entire business logic of the store was thought out: from view of list of product until of order a products
 <br>
-Order tracking,cart, payments were also implemented
+Order tracking, cart, payments were also implemented

 ### Built With